MyZenKey/sp-sdk-ios/README.md

  <img src="image/high_level_flow_web_sec.png" alt="High Level Flow - Web" width="550">

-The user confirms their identity with their primary phone, then they can log in with their secondary device.
-This provides the convenience of using a device with a larger screen.
+The user receives a visual or numeric code with which to confirm their identity with their primary phone.
+Once they have done this  they can log in with their secondary device

 Consumer verification and authorization flows to MNO auth, the service provider backend, Project Verify platform and mobile carrier as follows: